reel2bits/reel2bits/docs/installation/external_dependencies.rst

 Cache setup (Redis)
 -------------------

-reel2bits also requires a cache server:

-- To handle asynchronous tasks such as music transcoding or some ActivityPub tasks
+reel2bits also requires a cache server to handle asynchronous tasks such as music transcoding or some ActivityPub tasks.

 On Debian-like distributions, a redis package is available, and you can install it: